2300193/CS220AU-DP/assessement.md

 | 2.2       |     |     |     |     |  o  |
 | 3.1       |     |     |     |     |  o  |

+I think that my work responds well to the two issues addressed in this course, digital identity and existential risks.
+My essay manages to link these two themes while proposing credible and feasible solutions that could prevent these risks from escalating.
+I found relevant references that supported my arguments and managed to integrate them fairly well into my discussions.

+However, my essay could sometimes be improved in its readability, because after rereading and despite my efforts there are still some paragraphs that are harder to read and understand than others.
+As far as the practical side of my website is concerned, I've managed to understand Markdown language and to integrate several correctly credited media, including the banner, which I designed myself.

+In terms of project organisation, I had a rather hectic start to my assignment as I had to change my research question several times, but after this slightly late start I was able to demonstrate regularity and consistency in my work.

+To sum up my self-assignment, I'd say that my essay is very good in the sense that I've invested a lot of time in it and I've always tried to work regularly so that I can look back and improve my research and references.
+I was also able to develop my essay thanks to feedback from my classmates and the teacher, which enabled me to produce a quality piece of work despite some unavoidable writing flaws.

 ## Peer-assessment
 Another student in my group provided feedback on my work as follows: <!-- move the symbols in the table below -->